jp-chl/66DaysOfK8s/challenge/week02/day13/README.md

 A Pod can contain [init containers](https://github.com/jp-chl/66DaysOfK8s/tree/master/challenge/week02/day12) that run during Pod startup, or also [ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) (mainly for debugging).

+There is only one IP address per Pod, for almost every [network plugin](https://kubernetes.io/docs/concepts/cluster-administration/networking/).
+Multiple containers in a Pod share the same IP.
+To communicate with each other, there are some options like [IPC, the loopback interface or a shared filesystem](https://thenewstack.io/review-of-container-to-container-communications-in-kubernetes/).

 ---

 Normally a Pod is created with workload resources like a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or a Job.
 Also, with a StatefulSet resource if state tracking is needed.